lionzan/Exponential-Ocean/exampleSite/content/post/ok-how-do-i-find-out-which-is-my-true-calling.md

 ---
 timeToRead: 2
-authors:
-- Leonardo Zangrando
+author: Leonardo Zangrando
 title: For the Sake of It
-excerpt: OK, How Do I Find Out Which is My True Calling?
+description: OK, How Do I Find Out Which is My True Calling?
 date:
-hero: "/images/road-trip.jpg"
+image: "/images/road-trip.jpg"
 draft: true

 ---